 \subsection{Geometry of $S_gM$}

 Let $M$ be a closed oriented surface.
-Given a Riemannian metric $g$, we denote the unit tangent bundle with respect to $g$ by $S_gM$.
+Given a Riemannian metric $g$, we denote the unit tangent bundle with respect to $g$ by $S_gM$, and we denote the footprint map by $\pi : TM \rightarrow M$.
 Since the manifold is oriented, we have an $S^1$-action on $S_gM$ given by rotation.
 We define the rotation flow by

-where $i$ is the almost complex structure given by a rotation by $\pi/2$.
-The infinitesmal generator for the rotation flow is the \emph{vertical vector field}, denoted by $V$.
-If we let $g^t$ be the geodesic flow associated to $g$, then the infinitesmal generator for this flow is the \emph{geodesic vector field}, denoted by $X$.
+The infinitesimal generator for the rotation flow is the \emph{vertical vector field}, denoted by $V$.
+If we let $g^t$ be the geodesic flow associated to $g$, then the infinitesimal generator for this flow is the \emph{geodesic vector field}, denoted by $X$.
 Finally, if we define the curve

 then the horizontal flow is given by